SyncfusionExamples/how-to-perform-CRUD-operations-on-angular-grid-using-observable-and-async-pipes/README.md

 ```

 ## Running on development server
-Run `ng serve` for a dev server.
+Run `ng serve` command for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Further help